jeanhern81/code-refactor/README.md

 ---

-A README for the Heriseon website.
+README for the Heriseon website.

 The Heriseon website needed a few adjustments before its launch.
 I added/modified: